soymadip/soymadip/README.md

 > [!IMPORTANT]
 > **I have moved to GitLab.**
-> All my current projects are now developed on GitLab.
+> All my projects are now being developed on GitLab.

 ### 🦊 Find me at **[gitlab.com/soymadip](https://gitlab.com/soymadip)**